decentralized-identity/sidetree/docs/protocol.md

 ```

+# DDoS Mitigation
+Given the protocol was designed to enable operations to be performed at large volumes with cheap unit costs, DDoS is a real threat to the system.

+Without any mitigation strategy, each Sidetree batch can be arbitrarily large, allowing malicious, but protocol adherent nodes to create and broadcast
+massive operation batches that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the protocol.

+Sidetree protocol defines the following two mechanisms to prevent DDoS:
+1. Maximum batch size

+   By defining a maximum number of operations per batch, the strategy circumvents participants to anchor arbitrarily large trees on the system.
+At its core, this mitigation strategy forces the attacker to deal with the organic economic pressure exerted by the underlying chain's transactional unit cost.

+1. Operation-level proof-or-work

+   Each Sidetree operation is required to show a protocol-specified proof-of-work for it to be recognized as a valid operation.
+Sidetree nodes would simply discard any operations that do not meet the proof-of-work requirements.
+Proof-of-work degrades the ability of bad actors to effectively spam the system.

 # Sidetree REST API
 A _Sidetree node_ expose a set of REST API that enables the creation of a new DID and its initial DID document, subsequent DID document updates, and DID document lookups.
 This section defines the `v1.0` version of the Sidetree DID REST API.